 Symptoms of cystic fibrosis vary from person to person and may change over time.
 One of the first signs or symptoms of cystic fibrosis is that a child’s sweat may taste very salty.
-However, respiratory symptoms are most the common signs of CF. These may include frequent coughing, thick sputum/mucus, sinusitis, bronchitis and pneumonia.
-Digestive symptoms may include diarrhea, constipation, stomach pain and discomfort.
+However, respiratory symptoms are the most common signs of CF. These may include frequent coughing, thick mucus, sinusitis, bronchitis, and pneumonia.
+Digestive symptoms may include diarrhea, constipation, and stomach pain and discomfort.

-In New York State, cystic fibrosis is part of mandatory, routine newborn screening.
+In New York State, cystic fibrosis is tested for as part of mandatory, routine newborn screening.
 If cystic fibrosis is detected, our physicians will evaluate your child and work with you on a lifelong care plan.
-Therapy is tailored to each case and is aimed at preventing and controlling lung infections, reducing the amount of sputum/mucus production, preventing and treating intestinal blockages, and preventing dehydration.
-Today there are medications that can further control the disease.
+Therapy is tailored to each patients and is aimed at preventing and controlling lung infections, reducing the amount of mucus production, preventing and treating intestinal blockages, and preventing dehydration.
+There are medications that can further control the disease.

 Other tests to diagnose cystic fibrosis are a sweat test and a blood test to look for mutations in the CF gene.
 Commercially available genetic/ancestral tests also can detect mutations in the CF gene using a saliva sample.
 Testing also may include chest or sinus X-rays and lung function tests.
 In addition, because cystic fibrosis can affect the reproductive system, an evaluation for cystic fibrosis is often done as part of a fertility evaluation.

-Clinical research is a key endeavor at the CF Care Center.
+Clinical research is a key endeavor at our center.
 Affiliated with the CFF’s Therapeutics Development Network, the largest CF clinical trials network in the world, Albany Medical Center’s researchers actively participate in clinical studies to evaluate the safety and effectiveness of new CF therapies.